 Snappy provides better package management support for Ubuntu.
 It’s quick and easy to use.
 To install Snappy package manager type following command:

 Step 3.
 Install PyCharm.

-Now to download and installed PyCharm snap package run following command.
-It will take some time to download and install package.
+Now to download and installed the PyCharm snap package run the following command.
+It will take some time to download and install the package.

 On successful installation of PyCharm, the following output will be displayed: